 For older tablecloths with no labels, you can not go wrong by hand washing in cool water or in cool water on the gentle cycle of your washer.
 Take care to rinse thoroughly, especially if you hand wash an item, to remove all detergent and never use a fabric softener which can cause discoloration during storage.

-Learn how to care for each type of fabric, even those with beads and fancy trimmings.
+It is important to care for the specific type of fabric including those with beads and fancy trimmings.

 - Natural Fibers - Cotton, Linen, Bamboo

 Help!
 My Table Linens Have Stains

 Table linens catch all the drips and splashes.
 Always check the fabric for stains before washing.
 Some stains may not be visible but can provide food for mildew or insects.
 Refer to a stain removal chart to help with specific food stains.